ARTICLES ON PAPER MONEY

 Canadian Bank Note Company, Limited

-Produce First Polymer Banknotes in Africa
+to Produce First Polymer Banknotes in Africa

 Monday March 17, 8:00 am ET

-OTTAWA, March 17 /CNW/ - Canadian Bank Note Company, Limited (TSX:CBK
+OTTAWA, March 17 /CNW/ - Canadian Bank Note Company, Limited

-announced today the signing of a contract with the Bank of Zambia
+(TSX:CBK - News) announced today the signing of a contract with

-for the printing and
+the Bank of Zambia for the printing and supply of two

-polymer substrate.
+security polymer substrate.
 This contract marks the first polymer

-banknotes to be issued in
+banknotes to be issued in Africa and is indicative of increasing

-"polymer" as a new and
+global acceptance of "polymer" as a new and advanced

-10% of CBN annual sales.
+less than 10% of CBN annual sales.

 "Polymer substrate is playing a key role in shaping the

 future of banknotes.
-We have
+We have developed the necessary technology

-developed the necessary technology to include polymer in our
+to include polymer in our product offering," explained Hutch

-explained Hutch Holton, President, Payment Systems.
-"For
+Holton, President, Payment Systems.
+"For countries in which

 banknotes need the highest level of security or have a short

-conditions, polymer is an excellent means of ensuring the
+lifespan due to climate conditions, polymer is an excellent means

-security and longevity of the
+of ensuring the security and longevity of the local currency.
+The

 polymer banknotes positions this country as a leader in the

-technology in the region."
+introduction of this technology in the region."

 Polymer banknote substrate is a uniquely manufactured and coated,

-life for banknotes than
+longer circulation life for banknotes than traditional

-traditional paper-based notes.
-These banknotes deliver enhanced
+paper-based notes.
+These banknotes deliver enhanced security,

-the issuing, inspection and
+associated with the issuing, inspection and withdrawal of

-mix of paper and polymer notes in circulation.
+Numerous other countries have a mix of paper and polymer notes in

 Canadian Bank Note Company, Limited supplies printed products and

-Identification, Payment and
+Lottery, Identification, Payment and Shareholder Services.
+The

-Shareholder Services.
-The Company has extensive manufacturing
+Company has extensive manufacturing operations for printing

-lottery terminals.
-The Company has a large complement of software
+has a large complement of software engineers for designing

-than 40 countries.
+in more than 40 countries.

 CBN is listed on The Toronto Stock Exchange under the symbol CBK.